NateV/Inquisimin-Elm/Readme.md

 8. Persistence

 Inquisimin runs locally in the browser.
-It doesn't have any mechanism built-in for persisting the interview data.
+It doesn't have any mechanism built-in for persisting the interview data once the browser tab closes.
 You might consider a `Cmd` that serializes your model and sends it out to be stored in some way, perhaps in browser storage or a cookie.